FridrichMethod/mdfs/README.md

 ## See Also

-- [jax-md](https://github.com/google/jax-md): Differentiable, Hardware Accelerated, Molecular Dynamics
+- [JAX, M.D.](https://github.com/google/jax-md): Differentiable, Hardware Accelerated, Molecular Dynamics
 - [OpenMM](https://github.com/openmm/openmm): OpenMM is a toolkit for molecular simulation using high performance GPU code.
+- [MDTraj](https://github.com/mdtraj/mdtraj): An open library for the analysis of molecular dynamics trajectories